tracy-git123/tracy-git123.github.io/projects/edaproject.md

 # Data Cleaning
 Below is a breakdown of how I explored and cleaned the public housing applicant dataset.

-Here is a summary of rows which have data in each column and as we can see several columns have data gaps where no values were entered:
+Here is a summary of rows that have data in each column and as we can see several columns have data gaps where no values were entered:

 ```cpp
 newdf.count()